Are your salespeople prepared for the unique challenges of virtual selling?

 Attention and engagement are hard enough to get in a face-to-face meeting.
 It’s even harder over the web, when you’re a thumbnail image on a conferencing app.

-Here are three techniques, backed by science, for driving attention and engagement during virtual sales calls.
+Here are three techniques, backed by science, for driving attention and engagement during virtual sales meetings.

 3 Research-Backed Techniques for Virtual Selling